Requirements and cost

-Candidates will not have to complete QWE in one block directly before qualifying as a solicitor, as most candidates currently do.
+Candidates do not have to complete QWE in one block directly before qualifying as a solicitor, as most candidates currently do.
 A candidate can gain experience as they progress through their education, and this experience could include summer work placements or work as a paralegal so long as it's signed off.

 Employers and QWE

 It’s likely that many employers will continue to take on trainees for a two-year period as is current practice.

 Employers may have their own expectations of what good qualifying work experience looks like.
 They are free to set and manage their own training arrangements, so long as they meet the SRA’s minimum requirements.

 Signing off QWE placements

 - the compliance officer for legal practice (COLP) within the firm, if the organisation has one

 - a solicitor working at the organisation (who does not need to hold a practising certificate), or

 - (if neither of these is available) a nominated solicitor working outside the organisation who is willing to sign off the experience gained and who has direct experience of the candidate’s work